Skip to content

 The type is mostly a label — it affects which asset types you can add (e.g., a Bank account doesn’t suggest stocks).
 All accounts contribute to your net-worth view regardless of type.

 Each account has a base currency set at creation time.
-This is the currency the account naturally operates in:
+This is the currency the account naturally operates in — typically the currency the institution settles trades or interest in.

-Holdings inside the account can be in any currency (e.g., USD-denominated stocks in an INR brokerage account), but the account itself has a “home” currency for grouping totals.
+Holdings inside the account can be in any currency (for example, foreign-currency-denominated stocks inside a local-currency brokerage account), but the account itself has a “home” currency for grouping totals.

 From the Accounts page: